 The Giir di Mont route

-The route starts from the central square of the village and goes down to the valley floor along the muletrack that leads to Lavinol, then, after crossing the Varrone river, begins the first of the three climbs leading to the 1st intermediate passage: the Alpe Chiarino at 1558 mt, after 5 km of race.
+The route starts from the church square, at centre of Premana; it then goes down to the valley along the muletrack which takes to Lavinol.
+Beyond the Varrone stream the first of the three ascents begins, which leads to the first intermediate passage: Alpe Chiarino (1558 mt altitude), after 5 kilometres.

 Refreshment points will be set up along the entire route.

 The organization has developed over the years an indicative pacemaker table that is made available to the athlete, reminding that these are very subject to variations in relation to the individual and the environmental context.[/vc_column_text][vc_empty_space height=”20px”][vc_gmaps link=”#E-8_JTNDaWZyYW1lJTIwc3JjJTNEJTIyaHR0cHMlM0ElMkYlMkZ3d3cuZ29vZ2xlLmNvbSUyRm1hcHMlMkZkJTJGZW1iZWQlM0ZtaWQlM0QxenlmbURuUGxNYkdUS2RYUmViYVlzU2wzYTA4JTIyJTIwd2lkdGglM0QlMjI2NDAlMjIlMjBoZWlnaHQlM0QlMjI0ODAlMjIlM0UlM0MlMkZpZnJhbWUlM0U=”][/vc_column][/vc_row][vc_row][vc_column][vc_empty_space][vc_column_text]Download here the .gpx file for your device [/vc_column_text][vc_empty_space][/vc_column][/vc_row]